The University of North Carolina at Chapel Hill

 Prior to submitting a referral, instructors and other reporting parties should gather all materials related to the allegations.
 These materials may include, but are not limited to:

-When preparing the referral, instructors should provide a narrative (including the name and PID of the accused student) explaining what they believe occurred, including as much detail as possible.
-The referral is the information the Student Attorney General will use to begin the preliminary investigation.
+When preparing the referral, instructors should provide a narrative (including the name and PID of the accused student) with an objective summary of their concerns, including as much detail as possible.
+Involved parties (such as the Student will be able to view and respond to the report).
 The more details and supporting materials provided by the referring party, the better.
 Where appropriate, referring parties should provide additional written statements by other witnesses, narratives completed by co-instructors, or teaching assistants.
 These individuals may be called as factual witnesses should a hearing take place.

-The Honor System process can vary depending on a number of factors including how the accused student responds to the allegations, the availability of necessary parties, and the number of previously scheduled cases.
+The Student Conduct process can vary depending on a number of factors including the complexity of the concerns, how the alleged student responds to the allegations, the availability of necessary parties, and the type of resolution selected.
+Most cases will be resolved within 30 business days.

 What grade should I enter for the referred student?